dgdecorso/m431_ap24a_website-game/decide.md

 <p>The language simplicity was important because, if don't know how something works we can watch a tutorial and understand it easier.
 Also if we have a problem we could solve it easier, since if the code would be complicated and more complex, it would be harder to find the error and correct it</p>

 <li>Software simplicity</li>
-<p> We wanted The programming language to be easy to develop a game.
-After we did some research we decided c would be easier.</p>
+<p> We wanted a simple but useful engine.
+For us it would be easier to learn it and implement things.</p>

 <li>Features</li>
-<p>We needed to learn more about the language communities.
-We figured out that C is very good for programming games and that it wouldn't be too hard.
-Java Script is more of the Webbdesign langauage, which we didnt need.</p></p>
+<p>If the engine has some useful features, we would profit from it, but it wasnt that important so we didnt prioritize it so much.</p></p>

 </ul>